cloudspannerecosystem/machmeter/docs/setup.md

 </div>

+{: .note }
-** Please refer to the sample file for example values
+Please refer to the sample file for example values

-This is a [Sample file](./commons/resource/sample-machmeter-execute-data-load-config.json) ith the above defined configuration.
+This is a [sample file](../commons/resource/sample-machmeter-execute-data-load-config.json) with the above defined configuration.

 ### Execution Command
 ```bash